bahrus/be-entrusting/README.md

 Advantages of the third approach:

-1. Styling -- the encoded HTML can already be used to assist in styling, before the JavaScript hydrates the state.
+1. Styling -- the encoded HTML can already be used to assist in styling, before (or while) the JavaScript hydrates the state.
 2. Performance -- some functionality, such as gathering user input, could begin immediately, without needing to wait for the entire stream to complete.
 3. Provide for JS free, declarative custom elements (WIP).
 4. Enables search engine accuracy via microdata.